 The High Throughput Screening Facility provides consultation in assay design and development, assay validation, high-throughput screening (HTS) and automated data analysis.
 Its compound collection can be accessed independently of screening, and the facility offers HTS compatible supplies for testing and validation.
 Training services are also provided to allow for walkup use of instrumentation.

-The Quantitative Sciences Shared Resource provides professional expertise in biostatistics and bioinformatics for all cancer center projects, investigators and participants.
+The Data Science Shared Resource provides professional expertise in biostatistics and bioinformatics for all cancer center projects, investigators and participants.
 The resource develops and evaluates tools for laboratory research, clinical trials, and genomic and proteomic research.
 Our services include:

 - Experimental design